Graphical Representation for Heterogeneous Face Recognition: Graphical Representation for Heterogeneous Face Recognition

-The reconstruction weights can be simply generated through conventional subspace learning approaches such as principal component analysis (PCA) \cite{Ref27} and local linear embedding (LLE) \cite{Ref28}.
-However, these approaches neglect the spatial information which is essential for face recognition.
-In this paper, we propose to utilize Markov networks to represent heterogeneous face image patches separately, which take full advantage of the spatial compatibility between adjacent patches.
+The reconstruction weights can be simply generated through conventional subspace learning approaches such as principal component analysis (PCA) \cite{Ref27} and locally linear embedding (LLE) \cite{Ref28}.
+However, these approaches neglect the spatial {structure} information which is essential for face recognition. {To this end}, we propose to utilize Markov networks to represent heterogeneous face image patches separately, which take full advantage of the spatial compatibility between adjacent patches.
 Once graphical representations for probe sketch patches and gallery photo patches are obtained, a CRSM to measure the similarity between the probe sketch $\mathbf{t}$ and the gallery photo $\mathbf{g}^l$ is designed.
 Figure \ref{Figure1} gives an overview of the proposed method.
 The details are introduced as follows.